i-pi/i-pi/docs/src/tutorials.rst

 processes on a single computer, and so for the current problem they will be much faster than internet sockets.

-To specify this, we simply set the “mode” attribute of the tag to “unix”:
+To specify this, we simply set the “mode” attribute of the :ref:`ffsocket` tag to “unix”:

 .. code-block::